-(Prerequisite: BIOL 101) An introduction to the biochemical, cellular, tissue and organismal organization of selected body functions; structure in relation to function is emphasized.
+An introduction to the biochemical, cellular, tissue and organismal organization of selected body functions; structure in relation to function is emphasized.
 Three hours lecture.

-BIOL 202 3 cr.
 (E) The ABC's of Genetics

 Heredity for the non-science major, with emphasis on the human.
 Provides the background necessary for the non-scientist to understand his/her own hereditary background and to have informed opinions about societal issues related to genetics.
 Includes Mendelian, molecular, and population genetics, evolution, genetic diseases, genetic engineering, etc. Three hours lecture.